Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness Techniques and First Results

-The resilience of $aa$ on~$\Xi$ is then equal to the vertex cover number of a 5-subdivision\footnote{A simpler construction can achieve a 3-subdivision, but our construction will generalize better for subsequent definitions.} of~$G$.
-Indeed, define the \emph{graph of $aa$-matches} on a database~$D$ as the undirected graph having one vertex for each fact of~$D$ and one edge for each pair of facts of~$D$ that forms an $aa$-path.
+We then claim that the resilience of $aa$ on~$\Xi$ is equal to the vertex cover number of a 5-subdivision of~$G$.
+Indeed, define the \emph{graph of $aa$-matches} on a database~$D$ as the undirected graph having one vertex for each fact of~$D$ and one edge for each pair of facts of~$D$ that forms an $aa$-walk.
 It is then clear that $\resset(aa,\Xi)$ is equal to the vertex cover number of the graph of $aa$-matches of $\Xi$.
 Moreover, the graph of $aa$-matches of each~$D_e'$ is a path of length 5 from vertex $F_{e,\ii}$ to vertex $F_{e,\oo}$ (see \cref{fig:aamatches}).
 Thus, the graph of $aa$-matches of~$\Xi$ is (isomorphic to) a 5-subdivision of~$G$, and we conclude by \cref{prp:subdivision}. \end{proof}